QuantEcon/lecture-python-intro/lectures/french_rev.md

 in these four wars

    * Wars against France's King Louis XIV early in the 18th century
-   * The War of the Spanish Succession in the 1740s
+   * The War of the Austrian Succession in the 1740s
    * The French and Indian War in the 1750's and 1760s
    * The American War for Independence from 1775 to 1783

 Figure {numref}`fig2` indicates that

-   * during times of peace, the expenditures approximately equal taxes and debt service payments neither grow nor decline over time
+   * during times of peace, government expenditures approximately equal taxes and debt service payments neither grow nor decline over time
    * during times of wars, government expenditures exceed tax revenues
       * the government finances the deficit of revenues relative to expenditures by issuing debt
    * after a war is over, the government's tax revenues exceed its non-interest expenditures by just enough to service the debt that the government issued to finance earlier deficits